|Title:||Head Baseball Coach|

 2009 CCAA Coach of the Year

-Dan O’Brien, the 36th head coach in school history with a program that dates back to 1883, completed his third season on the Mission campus in 2014.
+Dan O’Brien, the 36th head coach in school history with a program that dates back to 1883, enters his fourth season on the Mission campus in 2014-15.

 Bronco Baseball finished the 2014 season with a 26-30 overall record, including a 16-11 West Coast Conference mark good for a tie for fourth and an appearance in the WCC Baseball Championship.
 O'Brien's Broncos won seven WCC series overall, including five straight to close out the regular season, beginning with a three-game sweep of the San Diego Toreros at Fowler Park.
 The team that featured six all-WCC honorees won the most conference games for the program since 2004.